armkeh/dotfiles/emacs/README.md

     done
     ```

+    By default, we would be prompted whether we want to kill this
+    process upon exiting Emacs; I will always answer yes, so it's best
+    just not to have it ask.

+    ``` commonlisp
+    (set-process-query-on-exit-flag (get-process "mbsync-gmail-rest") nil)
+    ```

     `mu4e` has an annoying habit of hogging the minibuffer while
     updating and indexing; unfortunately this means I prefer to silence
     its updating and indexing messages.